bluedatainc/solutions/ActionScripts/bluedata_actionscripts_doc.md

-## 10.Update the hue ini safety valve to point to dtap
+## 10. Update the hue ini safety valve to point to dtap

   __Script__: